Ultan-Kearns/LYIT-Machine-Learning-Project/README.md

 * CA3MachineLearning -> Contains the .tex files and .bib files for our research paper
 * CA3MachineLearning.pdf -> PDF generated from .tex files
+* wdbcwh.csv -> csv of full dataset with headers

 ## About this project